What the Hell Are Jon Gruden and the NFL's Raiders Doing Right Now?

 Nelson was already starting to spiral down the Packers' receiving depth chart before his season ended one game early due to injury.
 He was targeted a mere 88 times in 2017, a dramatic fall from the 152 balls thrown in his direction during the 2016 season.

-So Gruden, who said during his introductory press conference that personnel moves would be a “collaborative effort” with general manager McKenzie, was part of the decision-making process that ended with discarding the Raiders’ best receiver in several critical areas, and bring in the Packers’ worst pass-catcher who is two years older.
+So Gruden, who said during his introductory press conference that personnel moves would be a "collaborative effort" with general manager Reggie McKenzie, was part of the decision-making process that ended with discarding the Raiders' best receiver in several critical areas, and bringing in the Packers' worst pass-catcher who is two years older.

 That's just where the eyebrow furrowing begins with the Raiders and their new direction under Gruden.
 Adding Martin to a backfield that already features Marshawn Lynch, who will turn 32 years old in April, is truly a step back to 2008.
 Or at least 2012, as Gruden seems determined to assemble the best fantasy football backfield from that season.